nemanjakojic/microservice-architecture-demo/README.md

 * `Demo.Microservice`: a class library with the self-contained and unit-testable core application functionalities;
 * `Demo.Microservice.Core`: a reusable framework with generalized core building blocks for implementation of the application functionalities (powers `Demo.Microservice`, for instance);
 * `Demo.Microservice.Test`: contains a comprehensive suite of unit tests for each application functionality;
-* `Demo.Microservice.Test.Core`: a class libary of reusable building blocks for implementing unit tests;
+* `Demo.Microservice.Test.Core`: a class library of reusable building blocks for implementing unit tests;
 * `task-definition.json`: contains a configuration of Docker containers used for deployment on AWS ECS (used by the `github/workflow/deploy.yml` workflow).

 ## Instructions for Running the Solution